University of Pennsylvania, Philadelphia, PA

 Using legal account books from lawyers on the Ohio frontier and in New York City, this article argues that the private, often out-of- court practice of nineteenth century lawyers helped to build legal institutions, generate liquidity, and shape the American economy.

-Legal Economy: Lawyers and the Making of American Commerce, 1780-1870 (book manuscript).
+Legal Economy: Transactional Lawyers and the Making of American Commerce, 1780-1870 (book manuscript).

 This book, drawn from my dissertation research, examines commercial legal practice in the nineteenth century, illustrating the importance of routine legal work to the development of American capitalism.

-Reimagining Refusal: Enslaved Legal Thought in the Nineteenth Century (article in progress with Julia Bernier)
+“Through the Agency of Mr. Neal’s Slaves”: Reimaging Enslaved Legal Thought in the Nineteenth Century U.S. (article in progress with Julia Bernier)

 Engagement Scholarship Consortium, Research Activities Grant, June 2022